tudo-aqua/bgw/bgw-docs/src/main/jekyll/components/container/container.md

 ### [Satchel][SatchelKDoc]

-A satchel hides its components and reveals them, when they are removed.
+A satchel hides its /components and reveals them, when they are removed.
 This container can be used to visualize an entity, where the user should not know what might get drawn next, or what is in the container.

 ## Complete source code for the example